MerchantPug/apugli-docs/docs/types/power_types/modify_enchantment_level.md

 Type ID: `apugli:modify_enchantment_level`

 !!! warning
-    This power type will crash your game if the `apoli:enchantment` entity or item condition is used.
+    This power type will crash your game if the `apoli:enchantment` entity or item condition is used with it.

 ### Fields